Certora/fried-egg/README.md

 Block3, with parents (Block1 and Block2): y = sin(x)
 ```
 If we try inlining block1 and block2, we find that in both cases y = 0.
 But we will never find that the x in block1 is equal to the x in block2.
+(This is just an example, we don't actually support sin or real numbers.)